syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 Stream excelStream = File.Open("OleTemplate.xlsx", FileMode.Open);
 //Image to be displayed, This can be any image
 Stream imageStream = File.Open("OlePicture.png", FileMode.Open);
-//Add a OLE object to the slide
+//Add an OLE object to the slide
 IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Excel.Sheet.12", excelStream);
 //Set size and position of the OLE object oleObject.Left = 10;